krypt0k1/CryptographyProjects/README.md

 Note:
-Ensure you have working module with a loaded Security World prior to running the CSP and CNG wizards.
+Ensure you have a working module with a loaded Security World prior to running the CSP and CNG wizards.
  Resource on how to load a Security World on a nShield Module (https://nshielddocs.entrust.com) nShield Edge User Guide(https://nshielddocs.entrust.com/1/docs/edge-ug/13.3/User_Guide_nShield_Edge_13.3_Windows.pdf)
     - Section 7.1.4.
 Creating a Security World using new-world

-4. Choose the type of protection you are going to use (Softcard, Module or Operator Card Set protection); for the sake of simplicity we will keep cards protected by the module.
+4. Choose the type of protection you are going to use (Softcard, Module, or Operator Card Set protection); for the sake of simplicity, we will keep cards protected by the module.
 5. Finish the wizard installations.

 6. Use Server Manager to install the AD CS Role.
    - ![image](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/d4154fab-5098-4800-8a30-d7dfdf1e6002)

-* Select option 2 ' Add Roles and Features"
+* Select option 2 ' Add Roles and Features."
-* Install the Active Directory Certficate Authority Services.
+* Install the Active Directory Certificate Authority Services.
 * Configure AD CS with the following settings:

       a.
 In the Set Up Private Key window, select Use existing certificate and private